Franklin County New York assistance programs.

 Foreclosure prevention and mortgage programs - Community action agencies are always a great place to call for information on free foreclosure and housing counseling programs.
 They know of many New York specific mortgage and debt reduction resources.
 More on New York mortgage assistance programs.

 Call JCEO of Franklin Counties, Inc. at (518) 561-6310 to learn about the programs listed above or other options.
-Or click here.
+Find details on Joint Council of Franklin County community action.

 Constable Food Pantry (phone number 518-483-2288) has a clothing bank and also provides a package of free food or groceries, twice a month, to low income individuals and families in the local community of Franklin New York.